fbpx

 • The main symptoms are fluid buildup and pain wherever the original tumor exists.
 This occurs either in the stomach or chest.

-• Other symptoms include trouble breathing and swallowing, fever, persistent coughing, nausea, fatigue and weight loss.
+• Other mesothelioma symptoms include trouble breathing and swallowing, fever, persistent coughing, nausea, fatigue and weight loss.

-• As mesothelioma advances, new symptoms appear and older ones worsen.
-Your symptoms may indicate your stage.
+• As mesothelioma advances, new symptoms develop and early signs worsen.
+Your signs and symptoms of mesothelioma may indicate your stage.

 What Are the Main Symptoms of Mesothelioma?

-Symptoms vary by the type and stage of mesothelioma.
+Symptoms can vary based on the type and stage of mesothelioma.
 Symptoms can also affect a patient’s prognosis.
-If you are displaying many of the common mesothelioma symptoms, you should see a doctor immediately.
+If you are experiencing new or worsening symptoms and signs of mesothelioma, you should see a doctor immediately.

 Symptoms by Mesothelioma Type